everypizza1/AI-Documentary/Outline.md

 PG: AI is also being used in cars.
 PG: You probably have heard of Tesla, which was recently bought by Elon Musk.
 PG: In his new, but possibly illegal self driving 2.0, it uses very advanced AI to navigate.
 PG: AI is also used for `Reccomended` algoritims.
-We will discuss this after a short break.
+We will discuss this in the next block.
----
-** fake ad here  **

 ---
 Part 3: `What is its power?`